47degrees/fp-with-arrow-videos/EitherT.md

 - __All techniques demonstrated are also available to use with other data types__ such as `Try`, `Either`, `IO` and you can build adapters for any data type.
 - We can learn more about other data types like `Try`, `Either`, `IO` and the type classes that power these abstractions such as `Functor`, `Applicative`, and `Monad` in other videos.
 - __Λrrow encourages a unified programming model__ in which you can solve problems cohesively in all contexts following Typed Functional Programming principles applied to the Kotlin Programming Language.

+^ In Conclusion, you will see that the examples here are very similar to other data types, like Try, Either or IO.
+^ You can see other videos to learn more about the concepts that power these abstractions.
+^ Thanks for watching!

 ---